orfeio/orfeio/gradit.md

 [Princeton Virtual Desktops][37] are remotely accessible virtual machines good for small runs, development, and testing.
 By instructor or AI request, they can also be grouped and preconfigured to support coursework with preinstalled software and environments.

 [Research Computing][19] manages the High Performance Computing (HPC) resources for the University.
 Use the starter [Adroit][21] system to familiarize yourself with an HPC system.
-Access to additional servers used as ORFE compute resources is contingent upon Principal Investigator (PI) collaboration and/or research justification.

-[Cloud Services][36] are also available.
+Access to additional servers used as ORFE compute resources is contingent upon Principal Investigator (PI) collaboration and/or research justification, including available [Cloud Services][36] in excess of student allowances.

 ## Web Pages